davideLuciani165/The-Chemical-Smiler/README.md

 You can import the CHEMICAL SMILER workflow by clicking on **File > Import KNIME workflow**.
 To open the workflow, double-click on it.

 ---
-## Additional tips
-We recommend viewing the heap status and freeing it between runs.
-To do so, click **File > Preferences > General** and select Show Heap Status.

-To free up memory, kill the Rserve process in Task Manager (only if you've completed the run and want to start a new one from the beginning; don't do this if you only want to restart the last "Structure Manipulation" component).

 ## Usage Instructions
 1. Importing the Workflow
 Download or clone this repository to your local machine.